YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Members/Method/README.md

 > Methods and Functions are the same in C#.
 However, Methods are used in C# and are functions that operate through a designated class.
 A method is a group of statements that together perform a task.
 Every C# program has at least one class with a method named **Main**.

+### Order of methods in the C# script
+It does not matter if you put function one at the top of the file and function two at the bottom, or vice versa.

 ### Void method

 void isn't allowed in the parameter list of a method.
 A method that takes no parameters and returns no value,